-To ensure transplant success for all Canadians every hospital should be have the following procedures in place
+To ensure transplant success for all Albertans and Canadians, every hospital and every organ procurement system must have the following procedures in place.

 Hospital Donation Physicians promote a culture of donation inside their hospital by providing educational support and sharing expertise with hospital staff.
 Their role is to help ensure that no family misses the opportunity to create a life-saving legacy for a loved one by choosing donation.Read More